Beyond Meat Inc. (BYND) Shares Up Despite Recent Market Volatility

-The stock of Beyond Meat Inc. (NASDAQ: BYND) has increased by 2.00 when compared to last closing price of 12.98.
-Despite this, the company has experienced a 10.79% gain in its stock price over the last five trading sessions.
+Beyond Meat Inc. (NASDAQ: BYND)’s stock price has gone rise by 2.98 in comparison to its previous close of 14.78, however, the company has experienced a 17.26% increase in its stock price over the last five trading days.
 Barron’s reported on 02/24/23 that Beyond Meat Stock Soars 23% as Results, Forecast Offer ‘Positive Surprise’

 Is It Worth Investing in Beyond Meat Inc. (NASDAQ: BYND) Right Now?

-The 36-month beta value for BYND is also noteworthy at 2.08.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 10 rating it as “hold,” and 5 rating it as “sell.”
+Moreover, the 36-month beta value for BYND is 2.05.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 5 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023